soumya-99/soumya-99/README.md

 ---

 ### What am I currently doing?
+- SWE @INT.
+(July, 2025 - Present)
 - Software Engineer at Synergic Softek Solutions Pvt.
-Ltd. (August, 2023 - Present)
+Ltd. (August, 2023 - June, 2025)
 - Full Stack Developer at Codecasper Technologies Pvt.
 Ltd. (January, 2023 to April, 2023)
 - Graduated in B. Sc.
 (Hons) in Computer Science from Seth Anandram Jaipuria College (Affiliated to University of Calcutta) [2019 - 2022]
 - Working as a Full Stack Developer (You can check out my projects from [here](https://github.com/soumya-99/))